3 Signs that Avoidance is Holding Your Relationship Back

 3. You and/or your partner had a caregiver who didn’t explicitly acknowledge overwhelming emotions.

 It can be hard to notice avoidance in ourselves and others if we’ve been taught to disconnect from feelings early on.
-If we grew up in a home where a caregiver didn’t have the capacity to hold feelings and then mirror them back to to help make sense of our natural emotional responses, we may have learned to shut ourselves off from feelings altogether.
-Importantly, our feelings or felt sense of anxiety are still present for us now, and may be coming out under the surface.
-Since we’ve learned that they are too much, we continue to push the feelings down.
+If we grew up in a home where a caregiver didn’t have the capacity to healthily express feelings, we may have learned to shut ourselves off from feelings altogether.
+In adulthood, our feelings or “felt sense” of anxiety are still present for us and may be manifesting from under the surface.
+Since we learned to avoid them early on, we continue to tamp down or trivialize our emotions.

-It’s important to note that there's a lot of range within each attachment tendency.
-Within an avoidant attachment tendency, one person may be able to talk about feelings without an embodied experience of the feeling, whereas another person might feel numbed out, shut down, or intellectualized.
-If a person copes with feelings by these avoidance responses, they may be triggered by intrusion, rejection, and vulnerability.
+It’s important to note that there are wide ranges within each attachment tendency.
+With an avoidant attachment tendency, one person may be able to talk about feelings without an embodied experience of the feeling, whereas another person might feel numbed out, shut down, or intellectualized.
+If a person copes with feelings with these avoidance responses, they may be negatively triggered by perceived intrusion, rejection, and vulnerability.
 Since these are some of the risks in making progress, a couple might find it difficult to tolerate attempting repair together in a new way.

-If both individuals in a couple lean toward an avoidant attachment style, a therapist may be helpful in helping to draw out the feelings gently over time from each partner one at a time.
-In doing so, when one partner shares, they can experience being received by their partner.
-In somatic therapy, a therapist and a couple will track what it was like to share feelings and what’s different about my partner's reaction right now compared to what I grew up with or what I expect to receive.
-This carefully attuned process helps us to slow down and gain more flexibility in our old patterns.
+If both individuals in a couple lean toward an avoidant attachment style, a therapist may be helpful in drawing out emotional expression from each partner over time.
+In doing so, when one partner shares, they can experience being received normally in relationship.
+In somatic therapy, a therapist and a couple will track what it was like to share feelings and what’s different about a partner's reaction in the moment versus what he/she/they grew up with or expected.
+This carefully attuned process helps us to slow down and recognize how our old patterns affect us in the present.

-Couples therapy is also a place to explore fears about sharing one's full self with their partner, such as a worry about being experienced as needy or a worry that the need may be rejected.
-Couples therapy helps us see the costs of avoidance in the relationship in order to help motivate ourselves to take emotional risks.
-Further, it helps us explore the old roles we played in our family of origin and how we may either be continuing that role now or overcorrecting but swaying in the extreme and opposite direction.
-For example, if an individual served as a caregiver for family members early on, they may either continue to feel their sense of worthiness depends on caretaking, or they may feel allergic to any feelings or needs because of the extreme burden they felt serving in that role.
+Couples therapy is also a place to explore fears about sharing one's full self with their partner, overcoming the fear of “neediness” or vulnerability.
+Couples therapy helps us see the costs of avoidance in a relationship in order to strike out and take emotional risks.
+Further, it helps us explore the old roles we played in our family of origin and how we may either be perpetuated that role now or overcompensating for it.
+For example, if one partner served as a caregiver for their family members early on, they may either derive their sense of worth from caretaking, or feel allergic to any emotional needs because of the burden they carried early in life.

-“Therapy also helps explore the old roles we played in our family of origin and how we may either be continuing that role now or overcorrecting but swaying in the extreme and opposite direction.”
+“Therapy helps us explore the old roles we played in our family of origin and how we may either be perpetuated that role now or overcompensating for it.”

-Together, a couples therapist can support a couple gently walk away from over regulating their feelings by practicing to tolerate fear and anxiety enough to turn toward each other.
-When a couple experiences themselves sharing their true feelings over and over in a safe and trusting environment, they are able to reach a deepened level of closeness.
-This capacity to emotionally connect and process together is essential for a couple to withstand challenging life events with more resilience and a sense of truly being in it together.
+A couples therapist can help partners learn to recognize and sit with fear and anxiety and how to deal with it together.
+When a couple experiences sharing their true feelings repeatedly in a safe and trusting environment, they are able to achieve deeper levels of closeness.
+This capacity to emotionally connect and process together is essential for a couple to withstand challenging life events with more resilience and a sense of truly being “in it together.”

 For further reading, check out: What Is Attachment Theory?